gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

   RFC7250:
   RFC7390:
   I-D.ietf-cose-msg:
+  I-D.mattsson-core-coap-actuators:
   I-D.selander-ace-cose-ecdhe:

 --- abstract

-This document describes a profile of the ACE framework for Authentication and Authorization.
-The profile delegates the authentication and authorization of a client willing to join a multicast group where communication is based on CoAP and secured with Object Security of CoAP (OSCOAP).
-The profile establishes a secure communication channel between the client and the resource server, which is responsible for the multicast group and the joining of new members.
-The client and resource server leverage protocol-specific profiles of ACE to achieve communication security, proof of possession and server authentication.
+This document describes a method to join a multicast group where communication is based on CoAP and secured with Object Security of CoAP (OSCOAP).
+The proposed method delegates the authentication and authorization of client nodes that join a multicast group through a Group Manager server.
+This approach builds on the ACE framework for Authentication and Authorization, and leverages protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.

 --- middle